NishkaDG/AR22/Assignments/assignment_2.md

 The gravity feature of the cube prefab was enabled.
 Further, within the rigidbody feature, collision detection was set to discrete, i.e, at specific discrete time intervals, the object would move a fixed number of units, according to the force applied on it (in this case, gravity).
 This meant that the game may not be able to detect the collision at all since the cube only changed position directly without passing through intermediate points (the ground).
-On disabling rigidbody, the object no longer falls through the ground.
+On disabling rigidbody, the object no longer fall through the ground.

 Now, on adding an object on top of the current object, the new object simply applies just in front of the old object.